Patriotism: The Sin No One Wants to Notice

 At church today we had independence day service.
 This week is VBS so next Sunday is something specials related to VBS, so independence day fell to today.
 We sang America the Beautiful and had special music that was also patriotic.
 Then the sermon was from Deuteronomy 28 - "If you fully obey the Lord your God and carefully follow all His commands I give you today, the Lord your God will set you high above all the nations on earth."
 We are dependent upon God for our liberty, prosperity, and freedom, was the message (3 point sermon - take note preacher wannabes).
 I felt sick to my stomach.
 We were not worshiping the almighty God, we were worshipping our selves, and what we have made.

+Jesus commanded us to "Make disciples of all the nations."
+He said that the greatest command is to love the Lord your God, with all your heart, mind, soul, and strength.
+He said the second greatest command is to love your neighbor as your self.
+So why are we worried about our own freedom?
 I am thankful to live in a place that allows me the freedom to worship, but that freedom was not born on the backs of early Americans, it was born on a cross long before this land was even discovered.
 Our freedom does not hinge on our physical surroundings, we are free in our souls because...

 God loves us,